codingnige/docs/Read App/roadmap.md

 ```

-By the end of  next week we should have everything ready in Group Plans.
+We should also have everything ready in Group Plans.
 We also should have the design and styles according to Stano's design mockups.

 Additionally we will fix/implement a few requests and tweaks that will follow from the Segmentation in user testing: like fixed number of stats badges in library dashboard, remove Delete button from friends, optimise the description width, and font settings.

-I will also encourage the use of the bug list page to facilitate the registration of bugs with captured shots -   https://www.notion.so/Bugs-390a315a553c475bb7a505154ccb803a

 ## May